Greatest Absolute Value On A Number Line

 Greatest Absolute Value on a Number Line

 When dealing with a set of numbers on a number line, the greatest absolute value refers to the number that is farthest from zero.
-In other words, it is the number with the largest magnitude, irrespective of its sign.
+Simply put, it is the number with the largest magnitude, irrespective of its sign.

 How to Find the Greatest Absolute Value: